LeivoSepp/Shelly-Memory-Optimization/README.md

 Two important things to consider here:

 1. The only variable should be the sum of all the values.
 2. The variable name should be exactly the same as the function name to gain the biggest benefit.
-I just randomly figured this out. :thumbsup:
+   - I just randomly figured this out :thumbsup:

 ```js
 // Load data as needed, without creating variable